 - Standard repository

 - Standard repositories are regular Artifact Registry repositories for your private artifacts.
-You upload and download artifacts directly with these repositories and use Container Analysis to scan for vulnerabilities and other metadata.
+You upload and download artifacts directly with these repositories and use Artifact Analysis to scan for vulnerabilities and other metadata.

 - Remote repository (Preview)